Char-Hunt/Projects-portfolio/README.md

 So, we've got this mysterious event on May 9, 2022, and we're all set to get to the bottom of it.
 To do that, you want to pull up all the login attempts from not just that day but also the one before it.
 The secret sauce here is a nice SQL query with the right filters.

-Here's what that SQL query looks like, as you've noted in your screenshot (The date of the login attempt is found in the login_date column):
+Here's what that SQL query looks like (the date of the login attempt is found in the login_date column):

-As noted below, we used the OR operator to retrieve the failed login attempts on the specified days.
+As noted below, I used the <code>OR</code> operator to retrieve the failed login attempts on the specified days.
 Our query identified multiple attempts on both days, successful and unsuccessful.
-We can still dig a bit deeper, if necessary, and filter from more parameters.
+If necessary, and filter from more parameters--we can still dig a bit deeper.

 ![7184f8rihpih3rgr4484_2](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/e81d84ca-23e7-40cd-9bc5-4b01d5668ff9)